vijayendra-tripathi/AnyDataCache/README.md

 # License

-PopupDialog is available under the MIT license.
+AnyDataCache is available under the MIT license.
 See the LICENSE file for more info.

 <p>&nbsp;</p>